Khadibia/ML-Assessment-repo/README.md

 * mixup: probability of blending 2 images
 * copy\_paste: probability of pasting objects from other images

-# Instructions on how to setup and run the model
-1. pip install -r requirements.txt
-2. prepare test image and place model in same folder as pred script.
-The script will load the model, run inference on the specified image, and print the results.
-3. run predictions using pred.py
-4. check results.
-Annotated images show detected objects with class IDs, confidence scores, and bounding box coordinates.

 # Final Model Performance Metrics
 | Class  | Images | Instances | P     | R     | mAP50 | mAP50-95 |
 | ------ | ------ | --------- | ----- | ----- | ----- | -------- |